 Scientific sleuths Adam Rutherford and Hannah Fry discover answers to the most perplexing questions emailed in by the audience.
 Have you got a question?
 Send it to firstname.lastname@example.org

-How much of me is bacteria?
-And why do we have blood types?
+Plus, why do we have different blood types?

 What determines left or right handedness and why are lefties in the minority?